Local Development Districts

 Each Catalyst Program (SEID & IIJA) award is required to utilize an LDD for grant administration assistance unless they are an agency of State government, an LDD, or have requested and received LDD waiver approval from NBRC prior to the submission of the Catalyst Program application.

 LDDs are compensated for their administrative work, through a reimbursement process with the grantee, based on the formula of 2% of the NBRC award.
 LDD grant administration costs are an eligible NBRC cost for an amount not to exceed the formula.
 If grant administration assistance beyond the total available under the formula, those must be paid for with matching funds.
+Grant administration duties include assisting with quarterly reporting, reimbursement requests, final reporting and general guidance (see Role of the LDD document for more details).

 If an entity is required to utilize an LDD, grant administration costs must be reflected as a line item within the project budget submitted in support of a Catalyst Program application for funding.
 Please see the Catalyst Program Manual for additional guidance on where this cost should be reflected in the project budget (SF424cbw).